Belfast Great Victoria Street railway station: Port of Larne

 The Larne line connects with Larne Harbour with P&O Ferries sailing to Cairnryan for the bus link to Stranraer and onward trains along the Glasgow South Western Line to Glasgow Central, as well as alternative sailings by P&O Ferries to Troon also on the Glasgow South Western Line to Glasgow Central.

 Europa Buscentre

-Great Victoria Street is part of a major public transport interchange, being adjacent to the Europa Buscentre.
+Great Victoria Street was part of a major public transport interchange, being adjacent to the Europa Buscentre.
 This was built in 1991 as the ground floor level of a multi-storey car park.
 The Buscentre is the Belfast terminus for most Ulsterbus "Goldline" services in Northern Ireland.
 These serve various destinations that are not on the railway network, including Enniskillen, Banbridge, Omagh, Downpatrick, Cavan, Newcastle, Strabane and Armagh.
 Also, services from the Buscentre serve both Belfast City Airport and Belfast International Airport directly.
 Ulsterbus runs joint services with Bus Éireann for its direct express service to Dublin and Dublin Airport, with National Express to Dumfries, Carlisle, Manchester, Birmingham, Milton Keynes and London, and with Citylink to Glasgow and Edinburgh.

+Europa Buscentre closed permanently on 7 September 2024, with bus services immediately transferring to Belfast Grand Central Station, commencing with a service to Belfast International Airport and Dublin at 5 a.m on 8 September 2024.